 employees.
 If there is none, it distributes in the meantime the workload of the employee on Increase in costs due to the requirement in the leave.
-Otherwise, it hires a reliever in order to Expanded Maternity Leave Law for shoulder part of prevent work interruptions and overloading the the benefits and hiring of relievers.

-Work interruptions and increase in costs due to possibility of increase in costs due to availment of work interruptions and due to gynaecological-gynecological-related diseases for women.
+Otherwise, it hires a reliever in order to prevent work interruptions and overloading the work of other employees.
+To address the possibility of increase in costs due to availment of Work interruptions and increase in costs due to maternity leave and due to gynaecological-gynecological-related diseases for women.